infobit/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

 identifying information, as detailed in the :ref:`default GS1 rules list
 <barcode/operations/default-gs1-nomenclature-list>`.
 Including the relevant |AI| from the list
 enables Odoo to correctly interpret GS1 barcodes.
-While most barcode patterns have a fixed length requirements, certain ones, such as lots and serial numbers, have flexible length.
+While most barcode patterns have a fixed length requirement, certain ones, such as lots and serial numbers, have flexible length.

 .. tip::
    When using a flexible length barcode pattern, and the barcode is not placed at the end of the GS1